simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 ```

 # Create an app and publish via CLI
-We could ofcourse like in <a href="https://simonagren.github.io/part2-azurefunction/" target="_blank">Part 2</a> deploy via the Extension in VS Code.
+We could of course, just as in <a href="https://simonagren.github.io/part2-azurefunction/" target="_blank">Part 2</a> deploy via the Extension in VS Code.
 But I wanted to show you how it's done via CLI.

-### We already know/created an resource group.
+### We already know/created a resource group.
 But let's find our storage Account:
 ```json
 az storage account list
 ```